 Were there family pressures?
 How did you manage those?

 How about school/work pressures and with friends?
 How did they react?
-Talk about the positive and negative.

 What’s life like now?